eminaomasa/eventstudy_chinese_stockmarket/README.md

-# Ongoing project with Cynthia on Chinese Stock Market and Environmental News
+# Chinese Stock Market and Environmental News
-An event study to evaluate how Chinese stock market responds to environmental news
+An event study to evaluate how Chinese stock market responds to environmental news (Ongoing project with Cynthia)